 - Students will be able to articulate a positive vision for a just and sustainable society.

-IV.
 Reflective Self Awareness and Responsibility

 Students will demonstrate ethical responsibility, aesthetic sensitivity, and multicultural awareness.